and other rare immune diseases

-Primary Immunodeficiencies (PI) are diseases of children and adults that increase the susceptibility to infection, autoimmune diseases, and cancers.
-There are over 180 PI diseases recognized, and many more are being discovered every day.
+Primary Immunodeficiencies (PI) are rare diseases of the immune system that affects children and adults and increases the susceptibility to infection, allergy, auto-inflammation, autoimmunity, and cancers.
+There are over 200 of these immune diseases recognized, and many more are being discovered every day, including here at Stanford.

 Is it just an infection?